 - Aug.
-2014 - I spend 4 month as a visiting fellow with the data center networking group at Microsoft Research.
+2014 - I did a 4-month research intern within the Wireless and Networking group at Microsoft Research.

 - NaaS: Network-as-a-Service in the Cloud (NetAgg @ CoNEXT'14)